openbsd/src/distrib/sgi/ramdisk/install.md

 	cat <<__EOT

 You will now create an OpenBSD disklabel.
-The default disklabel have an 'a' partition which is the space available for OpenBSD.
-The 'i' partition must be retained since it contains the Volume Header nad the boot.
+The default disklabel must have an 'a' partition which is the space available for OpenBSD.
+The 'i' partition must be retained since it contains the Volume Header and the boot loader.

 Do not change any parameters except the partition layout and the label name.
 Also, don't change the 'i' partition or start any other partition below the